Study Within Columbia's Graduate and Professional Schools

 Graduate and Professional Schools

 To enroll in a course at one of Columbia’s graduate or professional schools, students must have approval from GS.
 Students must submit a cross-registration petition form, which is required as part of the approval and registration process.
-Students must follow the cross-registration policies established by the various graduate and professional schools, must have permission to enroll from the instructor of the course, and in some cases must have the permission of the school in which the course is offered.
+Students must follow the cross-registration policies established by the various graduate and professional schools, must have permission to enroll from the instructor of the course, and must have the permission of the school in which the course is offered.
 A student must have completed one semester and 15 points of Columbia coursework and be in good standing within GS to be eligible to petition for coursework in another school.
 If a course is cross-listed within the course offerings of an undergraduate program or department, students need not file a special petition.

 Students who enroll in graduate or professional courses with the permission of GS are still bound by GS policies regarding drops, withdrawals, Pass/D/Fail, and incompletes.
 Students are not permitted to hand in coursework after the official end of term, even if the graduate-level course permits or encourages extensions, unless the student has been approved for an incomplete (see Midterms and Final Exams in Academic Policies).
 All work for these courses must be completed within the term in which the student is enrolled.
+Students registering for courses at Barnard, SEAS, or in the graduate or professional schools should be aware that such courses may be subject to registration policies specific to the program offering them and may present unfamiliar academic challenges.

 Cross-Registration Policies